Labour hire licensing laws

 The Act requires that as a condition of holding a labour hire licence, the licensee is compliant with relevant laws.

-The Act does not impose penalties for breaches of other laws imposing legal obligations on a person in relation to workers.
-However, the LHLCU works with other enforcement agencies to investigate matters of alleged non-compliance.
-If a provider is found to have breached these laws, the LHLCU may take action to suspend or cancel a licence.
+LHLCU works with other enforcement agencies to investigate matters of alleged non-compliance.
+If a provider is found to have breached these laws, the LHLCU may take action in relation to the licence, including suspension or cancellation of a licence.

 The LHLCU is committed to protecting labour hire workers and supporting licensed labour hire providers.